 Revolving accounts, on the other hand, offer more flexibility.
 These include credit cards that allow you to pay a minimum monthly payment, which you can also keep a balance on.
 Though you may have a preset spending limit, your balance can vary month-to-month, and thus your minimum payment can change as well.

 You have the choice to pay the minimum payment, or a larger amount.
 You can even pay the entire balance off if you so desire.
 When calculating your revolving accounts for a mortgage, simply take the minimum payment due.

 Get a Credit Report to Determine Monthly Liabilities

-Also be sure to take into account any monthly payments you make that won’t show up on your credit report, such as gardening services, pool services, and cleaning services to name a few.
+Also be sure to take into account any monthly payments you make that won’t show up on your credit report, such as gardening services, pool services, and cleaning services to name a few for your own budget.

 *An important note to keep in mind!
 If you pull credit on your own or with a mortgage broker, the bank or lender you use for financing will still pull their own credit report, and any new activity will likely show up on their report.